 What is Turner Syndrome?

-Turner syndrome patients require ongoing medical care from a number of specialists.
-Most girls and women can live healthy, independent lives with regular checkups and adequate care.
+Turner syndrome patients need ongoing specialized care but can lead healthy, independent lives with regular checkups.

 Turner syndrome can be diagnosed during pregnancy based on prenatal cell-free DNA testing, which uses a mother's blood sample to screen for specific chromosomal abnormalities in a growing baby, or prenatal ultrasound.
 A Turner syndrome baby's prenatal ultrasound may indicate: